jhtran/stackjump/README.md

-NOTE if you decide to include a preseed instead of passing it as a seperate argument, it must be named 'preseed.cfg' and must be located in the root of the dir you'll be using
+NOTE if you decide to include a preseed instead of passing it as a seperate argument, it must be named 'preseed.cfg' and must be located in the root of the dir you'll be using.
+See [stackjump_skeleton](http://github.com/jhtran/stackjump_skeleton) as an example dir.

 	$ mkdir -p /tmp/root_skel/home/ubuntu/.ssh /tmp/root_skel/etc
 	$ cp mypreseed.cfg /tmp/root_skel/preseed.cfg